 Learn how to track your shipments here.

-Shipments that show the ‘Received’ status, are shipments that Chit Chats is in the process of taking to one of our partner carriers.
+Shipments that show the ‘Received’ status, are shipments that Chit Chats is in the process of handing over to one of our partner carriers.
 Our partner carrier will handle the delivery to you.

-If your shipment does not have this status, it has yet to be received by Chit Chats.
+If your shipment does not have this status, and shows 'Shipment created', it has not yet been received by Chit Chats.
 We recommend reaching out to the seller of the item for more information on your shipment.

-Once your shipment has been accepted by one of our partner carriers it will be marked as ‘In Transit’.
-You should begin to see tracking updates from the carrier as the shipment is processed at their sorting facilities on its way to you.
-If your shipment does not yet have this status, it may be in pre-acceptance with the carrier and awaiting a physical acceptance scan.
+Once your shipment has been processed by one of our partner carriers it will be marked as ‘In Transit’.
+You will start to see tracking updates from the carrier as the shipment is processed at their sorting facilities on its way to you.
+If your shipment does not have this status, it is still awaiting a physical acceptance scan from the partner carrier.

 If no one is available when the carrier attempts delivery, you may receive a notice to collect your shipment from a local post office or pickup point.
 If you do not receive a notice from the carrier, you may want to inquire directly with your local post office.

 If your shipment requires further investigation at a Customs checkpoint (U.S. or internationally), you may want to inform your recipient of a later delivery estimate.
 Customs clearance is beyond Chit Chats' control.
 Customs checks are conducted according to the destination country's laws and regulations.
 Any issues such as inspections or the paying of taxes and duties may delay your shipment as this varies from country to country.

 In most cases where a delivery cannot be carried out as planned, the carrier may decide to return the shipment to the sender.
 These shipments are often referred to as undeliverable.
 You will need to contact the seller or carrier of your shipment for more information as Chit Chats is unable to provide updates on undeliverable shipments.

 Some reasons for undeliverable shipments include: